-Whenever possible, site protection designations shall be validated with the appropriate jurisdiction prior to taking (or not taking) a protection action due to the challenges associated with keeping designations current.
-Jurisdictional Agencies shall be consulted regarding the appropriate protection actions for Undesignated sites and threatened sites not appearing in the database.
+Whenever possible, validate site protection designations with the appropriate jurisdiction prior to taking (or not taking) a protection action due to the challenges associated with keeping designations current.
+Consult Jurisdictional Agencies regarding the appropriate protection actions for Undesignated sites and threatened sites not appearing in the database.
 Known Sites updates may be delegated to protecting organizations or IMTs, but jurisdictions are ultimately responsible for ensuring sites on their lands are appropriately designated.

-As with fire management option boundaries, the Alaska Known Sites Database should be reviewed annually by Jurisdictional Agencies and site protection designations should be updated as necessary.
+As with fire management option boundaries, Jurisdiction Agencies should annually review the Alaska Known Sites Database and, as necessary, update the site protection designations.
 Jurisdictions may update site protection designations throughout the year but shall keep their Protecting Agency informed of any changes.